Isaac Villegas: I long for the church of many identities

 Inevitably, those expectations will not be met.
 People who are invited to participate because they fill a missing demographic category or otherwise satisfy someone’s definition of a minority are ultimately “going to be found wanting in some way,” Lorde wrote.

 Lorde, for example, noticed how some did not find her black enough or womanly enough.
 In my case, I worry that I won’t be brown enough or young enough to meet others’ expectations about what I am supposed to look and sound like.
 Does my accent sound Latino enough?
-Does my beard make me look older than they want me to be?
+Did those beard growing products work too well and now, does my beard make me look older than they want me to be?

 But as Lorde explained, we are at our best only when we act out of wholeness, when we can call upon all the pieces that make up who we are as individuals.